sadiksaifi/monorepo/apps/blog/src/content/blog/mac-menu.md

 ---
-title: "mac-menu: A Modern macOS Application Launcher"
+title: "mac-menu: A Modern macOS Fuzzy Finder"
-description: "Discover mac-menu, a native macOS implementation of dmenu that brings fuzzy search and modern UI to your application launching workflow."
+description: "Discover mac-menu, a native macOS GUI implementation of fuzzy finding, bringing the power of fzf to your desktop with a beautiful interface."
 pubDate: "May 2 2025"
 image: "./images/mac-menu.png"
-tags: ["macos", "productivity", "launcher", "dmenu"]
+tags: ["macos", "productivity", "launcher", "fzf"]
 ---

-mac-menu is a modern, native macOS implementation of the popular [dmenu](https://tools.suckless.org/dmenu/) application launcher.
+mac-menu is a modern, native macOS implementation of fuzzy finding, inspired by the powerful [fzf](https://github.com/junegunn/fzf) command-line tool.
 Built with Swift and Cocoa, it provides a clean, blur-backed interface with fuzzy search capabilities, making it an essential tool for power users who value efficiency and aesthetics.

 ## Features

 - 🎨 Native macOS UI with modern design
-- 🔍 Fuzzy search functionality
+- 🔍 Fuzzy search functionality (similar to fzf)
 - ⌨️ Keyboard navigation (Up/Down arrows, Ctrl+P/N)
 - 🖱️ Mouse support with hover effects
 - 🌫️ Transparent, blur-backed window